mircea-pavel-anton/mirceanton.com/content/posts/2022-12-05-devember-devlog-1/index.md

 ---
-title: "Devember 2022: Planning is Essential, but Plans are Useless"
+title: Week 1 | Planning is Essential, but Plans are Useless
-description: >
-  "When life gives you lemons, don't make lemonade!
-Make life take the lemons back...
-What am I supposed to do with these?
-I demand to see life's manager..." - J. K. Simmons.
+description: In this blog post, I go over the progress I made on my Devember project during the first week of development.

 series: [ Devember 2022 ]
 series_order: 1